Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

-The total loss on segment $p_i \rightarrow p_j$ is a combination of loss for main task and auxiliary task.
-To keep the model concentrating on the main task, the main loss is set with higher weight:
+The total loss is a combination of losses for main task and auxiliary task.
+To keep the model concentrating on the main task, the main loss is set with a higher weight: